 Be nice.
 Or else.

-San Francisco, CA Joined about 3 years ago
+San Francisco, CA Joined over 3 years ago

 Appreciate the feedback Adrian.
 Quite a few comments that the links are confusing, and I need to add hover effects, oops.
 But yea CSS Gradient isn't quite finished and I accidentally shipped with the link enabled.